CorreaLab/Fishces_2020/README.md

 #Symbiodiniaceae community analysis (figure 3).

 This code contains everything needed to replicate the analysis for Symbiodiniaceae community analysis.
-You will need the following files (that are also in the Fishces_2020 folder:
+You will need the following files (that are also in the Fishces_2020 repository:
 - Fishces_2019_ITS2_2_profiles.csv #This file contains output from Symportal, but all the individual ITS2 profiles are removed.
 - Fishces_ 2019_ITS2_2_profiles_meta.csv #This file contains clade information from the output from Symportal.
 - Sample_map.csv #This file contains data on individual samples included in the analysis (e.g. species names and collection zones)